MortenHarding/rss3270svr/README.md

 - Add a custom RSS feed
 - Customize the list of RSS feeds presented using the file `rssfeed.url`
 - First row in `rssfeed.url` is the default RSS feed
+- Handle some special characters, not in EBCDIC.
+Currently only Nordic characters.
 - Refresh the RSS feed when you press **Enter**
 - Select another RSS feed by pressing **PF4**
 - Type `q` + Enter to quit, or press **PF3** / **Clear**